-Investigations by the Office

-- 43. (1) Any officer in the service of the Office and authorised by the Regulator in writing (hereinafter referred to as an "authorised officer") may, for the purpose of conducting an investigation into any alleged or suspected breach of this Act- - (a) examine and inquire into the affairs of a public body or person in respect of whom the investigation is being conducted;

-- (b) examine and make copies of, or remove from the premises, all such books, records and documents or other things relating to the subject of the investigation, whether or not they are in the possession or control of the person in respect of whom the investigation is ordered or of any other person; or - (c) subject to subsection (3), enter the premises of a public body or person during reasonable hours. - (2) Any book, record or document removed under subsection (1)(b) shall be returned to the public body or person from whom or to the premises from which it was removed as soon as practicable. - (3) An authorized officer shall not enter the premises of a public body or person, unless the Office first obtains, on an ex parte application to a Judge of the High Court, an order authorizing him to enter the premises to conduct an investigation under subsection (1). - (4) An authorized officer shall provide the Office with a full and complete written report of the investigation including any transcript of statements and any material in his possession relating to the investigation. - 44.
-After conducting an investigation under this Act, outcome of the Office shall without delay, in writing, inform the investigation affected parties and the Minister, the Chief Secretary or public official having responsibility for that body, of the result of that investigation and make such recommendations as it considers necessary in respect of the matter which was investigated.
+- (5) A person who is required to provide information under this section may be represented by counsel and may claim any privilege to which the person is entitled. - (6) Where a person who is required to appear before the Office or give information fails or refuses to appear or provide information without lawful justification, the Office may make an application to the High Court to compel the person to do so. - 43.
+(1) Any officer in the service of the Office and Investigations by the authorised by the Regulator in writing (hereinafter Office referred to as an "authorised officer") may, for the purpose of conducting an investigation into any alleged or suspected breach of this Act- - (a) examine and inquire into the affairs of a public body or person in respect of whom the investigation is being conducted; - (b) examine and make copies of, or remove from the premises, all such books, records and documents or other things relating to the subject of the investigation, whether or not they are in the possession or control of the person in respect of whom the investigation is ordered or of any other person; or - (c) enter the premises of a public body or person during normal business hours or pursuant to an order under subsection (3). - (2) Any book, record or document removed under subsection (1)(b) shall be returned to the public body or person from whom or to the premises from which it was removed as soon as practicable. - (3) Notwithstanding subsection (1)(c), the Office may, at any time if the circumstances so require, apply to a judge of the High Court for an ex parte order authorizing an authorized officer to enter the premises of a person at any time to conduct an examination under subsection (1)(b).

-Report to Director of Public Prosecutions 45.
-Where, after the conduct of an investigation, the Office is satisfied that there are reasonable grounds for suspecting that an offence has been committed, it shall make a report to the Director of Public Prosecutions who may take such action as he thinks appropriate.
+(4) An authorized officer shall provide the Office with a full and complete written report of the investigation including any transcript of statements and any material in his possession relating to the investigation.

+Outcome of investigation

+44. After conducting an investigation under this Act, the Office shall without delay, in writing, inform the public body concerned and the Minister having responsibility for that body, of the result of that investigation and make such recommendations as it considers necessary in respect of the matter which was investigated.

+Special report

+- 45. (1) The Office shall submit a special report to the Speaker if, during the course of its investigations or on the conclusion of an examination, it finds that there is evidence of a criminal offence, breach of duty or misconduct on the part of an officer or member of a public body and shall, without delay, in the case of a criminal offence, refer the matter to the Commissioner of Police and the Director of Public Prosecutions and in all other cases, refer the matter to the person competent to take disciplinary or other proceedings as may be appropriate against the officer or member. - (2) The Speaker shall, as soon as practicable, cause the report to be laid before Parliament and referred to a Joint Select Committee appointed under section 66A of the Constitution.

-Restrictions on withholding or concealing 46.
-No person shall withhold, conceal, destroy or refuse to produce any book, record or document required for the purpose of an examination or investigation under this Act.
+Restrictions on withholding or concealing

+46. No person shall withhold, conceal, destroy or refuse to produce any book, record or document required for the purpose of an examination or investigation under this Act.